Mushrum-mmb/Simple-AI-Image-Classification/README.md

 ### ⬇️ Installation
 ***Ensure that you have already installed Git and set up your Python environment.***

-To run this application locally, ensure you have the following dependencies installed:
+To run this application locally, ensure you have opened the CMD and have the following dependencies installed:
 ```bash
 pip install torch torchvision gradio opencv-python scikit-learn matplotlib tensorboard tqdm
 ```